 This course is designed to provide the student with practical experience in a governmental agency or other organization with local, state, or national governmental or political concerns.
-Prerequisite: A minimum of 6 semester hours completed on the graduate level in political science with at least a "B" average.
-The student must be enrolled in the department graduate program.
+Prerequisite: A minimum of 6 credits completed on the graduate level in political science with at least a "B" average.
+Enrollment in department graduate program.